honeycombio/observability-day-workshop/README.md

 - 'Run Query' again. (alt-enter also does it)
 - Now see the table under the graph.
 You should see all 4 services from this app listed.

+Get all the info (optional):

+- Click the Explore Data tab
+- expand a log line to look at the whole thing
+- click some field names to add them to the log line
+- try both the "table" and "log lines" view options (in the table header)

 Get to a trace:

 - In the graph, click on one of the lines.
 It brings up a popup menu.